Environmental, Health, Safety and Quality Committee Charter

 Oversee, review and receive updates on the Company’s policies regarding EHS, and Quality compliance and business continuity risks.

 Report to the Board regularly concerning implementation of policies and assist the Board in assuring compliance with and implementation of these policies to improve the Company’s EHS and Quality practices, or to further the interests of the Company’s employees, customers, shareholders, or neighboring communities.

 The Committee shall have the authority to delegate any of its responsibilities to subcommittees as the Committee may deem appropriate.

 The Committee shall have authority to obtain advice and assistance from legal, accounting or other outside advisors.

 The Committee shall report its actions and recommendations to the Board after each Committee meeting and shall conduct and present to the Board an annual performance evaluation of the Committee.
 The Committee shall review at least annually the adequacy of this charter with the Governance and Nominating Committee of the Board and recommend any proposed changes to the Board for approval.

-Mark Rohr, 62, joined Ashland's board of directors in 2008 and serves on the Audit and Environmental Health, Safety & Product Compliance committees.
+Mark Rohr, 62, joined Ashland's board of directors in 2008 and serves on the Audit and Environmental, Health, Safety and Quality committees.